The Quantum Method of Planes -- Local Pressure Definitions for Machine Learning Potentials: Theory

 \subsection{Energy Equation}

-The momentum balance on a control volume obtained in the previous section uses a force definition considering the derivative of the entire system $U(\{r_{ij}\})$ energy landscape.
-However, to get the energy change in a given volume, the concept of potential energy per particle has to be introduced.
-The energy at a point is given by,
+The momentum balance on a control volume, obtained in the previous section, uses a force definition considering the derivative of the entire system energy landscape $U(\{r_{ij}\})$ as a function of pairwise network graph connections.
+However, to get the energy change in a given volume, the concept of potential energy per particle has to be introduced so we can quantify how much energy is in a volume.
+The energy at a point from \citet{Irving_Kirkwood} is given by,

 where the energy per atom is $e_i = \boldsymbol{p}_i^2/2m_i + U_i$ and the sum of all atoms gives total energy $U = \sum_{i=1}^N U_i$.
-Now to get the evolution of energy \citet{Irving_Kirkwood} use \eq{IK_timeevo} with $\alpha = \sum e_i \delta(\boldsymbol{r} - \boldsymbol{r}_i))$,
+Now to get the evolution of energy \citet{Irving_Kirkwood} use \eq{IK_timeevo} with $\alpha = \sum e_i \delta(\boldsymbol{r} - \boldsymbol{r}_i)$,